 For example, the Patient Protection and Affordable Care Act of 2010 (ACA) was passed by a narrow, partisan majority of Congress and has proceeded through many phases of implementation, despite the reported opposition of a majority of Americans.
 This public disapproval was manifest in many public opinion polls at the time of passage (Blendon and Benson 2010).
 As shown in Figure 1, the public has remained sharply divided, though with small but persistent pluralities or majorities in opposition.
 On the other hand, there has often been broad-based public support for various national health reform proposals (Starr 1982, 2011), but none has ever become law, even temporarily, with the exception of Medicare in 1965 and the ACA.
 If America is supposedly a democratic society, why does public policy not reflect public opinion more closely?

 The existence of another simple normative model of the policy process highlights an important tension in American politics.
 This second model, adhered to by many policy experts and scientists, often implicitly, suggests that policy should reflect current scientific understanding of a problem.
 Policy should change in response to advances in human knowledge to deliver the "best" possible outcomes for society, based on good scientific analysis.
-Despite their commitment to democracy, Americans also tend to seek out elegant, unbiased solutions through formulas and innovative programs (Marmor and Oberlander 2012), and they tend to view analysis as a preferable alternative to ugly politics (Lindblom 1965).
+Despite their commitment to democracy, Americans also tend to seek out elegant, unbiased solutions through formulas and innovative programs (Marmor and Oberlander 2012), and they tend to view “unbiased” analysis as a preferable alternative to ugly politics (Lindblom 1965).
 Thus, both the public opinion model and the expert model are intricately woven into American ideals of democratic government and representation.
 The fact that public opinion and elite opinion does not always agree (Smith 2002) makes this distinction meaningful, and sets the stage for competition between the two over policy representation.

 The tension between these two ideals prevents both from being fully met.
 Policy does not reflect public opinion very well, but neither does it reflect state-of-the-art scientific knowledge.
 To be sure, experts contribute heavily to public policy, but their proposals are rarely translated directly into policy, and are often altered in ways analysts feel are harmful to the overall goals of the proposed policy (Bernier and Clavier 2011; Oliver 2006).
 For example, the ACA was certainly not liberal experts' first choice of health reform plan, but compromise was necessary in order to pass the bill (Oberlander 2010).
 Part of this general phenomenon is due to ongoing debates between experts, particularly those who take narrower views of what good policy does, but it is also a result of the tension between the ideals of public-driven policy and expert-driven policy.
 Some expert thinking on health policy has begun to explicitly account for the demands of the public (for example, Kornai (2009)], and a handful of public health experts are calling for more active and explicit consideration of the politics of health policy making (Bernier and Clavier 2011; Lezine and Reed 2007; Navarro 2008; Oliver 2006).